Rodneymuyanja/vowel/README.md

 ### Vowel
-This is a small dynamically typed language
+This is a small dynamically typed language written in C#